marcelosperalta/bootcamp_rocketseat/nlw_07/README.md

 Insomnia > GET "User Profile" > Auth > Bearer Token

-user the token used on POST "Create Message"
+use the token used on POST "Create Message"

 ![insomnia](./.github/backend_insomnia_10.png)